DavidScheliga/CSharpifyXml/DesignThinking.md

     - Remove all attributes, which are set to be ignored.
     - Drop if the element descriptor has no children and attributes, because they are primitives.
 - Processing phase (Associated classes: XmlElementProcessor)
-    - Tranform the remaining element descriptors to class descriptors.
+    - Transform the remaining element descriptors to class descriptors.
     - Generate the C# class file content using T4 templates, by using the class descriptors.

 Seam 2: Final output